By PPMAG | May 31, 2017

 IASSIST is not in a position to provide financial assistance for participation in the conference.
 All speakers and Chairs are expected to register for the conference and pay conference fees.
 Plenary speakers are not expected to pay conference fees and are invited to attend activities during the day of the plenary at no charge.
 This information should be conveyed to individuals at the time of initial contact to avoid any misunderstandings.
 To save plenary speakers travel costs, they are usually recruited from the region.

-The local arrangements committee (LAC) may use the sponsorship funds they have negotiated to partly cover costs like accommodation or travel for plenary speakers or local organizers.
+The local arrangements committee (LAC) may use funds they have negotiated to partly cover costs like accommodation or travel for plenary speakers.
 Please keep in mind that it will fall on the LAC to a) provide the necessary steps and processes for reimbursements and/or compensation, and b) process the necessary tax paperwork for recipients.
+Funding for honorarium or speaker expenses should be approved by the Executive Committee before any offers are made to speakers.

 The Admin Committee voted in May 2014 to discontinue previous IASSIST policy that the Workshop Presenters are offered one free conference registration per workshop.
 Starting from the 2015 conference there will not be any registration compensation for the workshop instructors.